 Section 9: Design Guidelines 9.2 Architectural Styles New developments should be designed in a style that is consistent with the vernacular heritage of the community.
 The proposed development is consistent with this guideline.
 The proposed development interprets elements of the vernacular heritage styles and applies them to the three units in the "heritage zone" along Stegman's Mill Road.
-The interior units are designed in a more contemporary architectural style that is strongly influenced by vernacular heritage architectural styles. style, rather than a hybrid one.
+The interior units are designed in a more contemporary architectural style that is strongly influenced by vernacular heritage architectural styles.
+All construction should be of a particular style, rather than a hybrid one.
 Recent developments have tended to use hybrid designs, with inauthentic details and proportions; for larger homes, the French manor or chateau style (not indigenous to Ontario) has been heavily borrowed from.
 These kinds of designs are not appropriate for the district.
 The proposed development is consistent with this guideline.
 9.5 New Development New development within the District should conform to qualities established by heritage buildings, and the overall character of the setting.
 The proposed development is consistent with this guideline.
 The proposed development conforms to qualities established by heritage buildings and the overall character of the setting.
-The proposed development is consistent with this guideline. heritage precedent style.
+Designs should reflect a suitable local heritage precedent style.
+The proposed development is consistent with this guideline.
 The houses in the "heritage zone" on Stegman's Mill Road reflect traditional vernacular heritage elements, while the interior units are of a more contemporary architectural design, which is heavily influenced by local architectural precedents.
 Research should be conducted so that the style chosen is executed properly, with suitable proportions, decoration, and detail.
 The architectural design has been refined to reflect Staff comments.